Lucas-Erkana/To_Do_List/README.md

 <a name="readme-top"></a>

-## Leadership:  <!---Title of Project-->
+## To Do list: Final Product <!---Title of Project-->

-The "Leaderboard" website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+"To-do list" is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.
+You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!

-Project 1: basic page structure.I will build a simple HTML leaderboard.
-The leaderboard will be styled according to the specifications listed in the lesson.
-This simple web page will be built using webpack.
+Project 1:In this project, I will build a simple HTML list of To Do tasks.
+The list will be styled according to the specifications listed later in this lesson.
+This simple web page will be built using webpack and served by a webpack dev server.

-Project 2: send and receive data from API.
+Project 2: In this project, I will implement the CRUD (create, read, update, delete) methods.
+All the elements of the user interface will be fully functional and your application will be completed.

-Project 3:final touches
+Project 3:In this project, I will add some functionality to your application to make it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

 <!-- TABLE OF CONTENTS -->